Skip to content

 Teams can briefly “jump” ahead, but sustained cooperation requires respecting these dependencies.

-Pyramid Summary Table¶
+Pyramid Summary Table

+5 (Apex) Meta-Practices & Innovation "Can we redesign how we work?"
 Teams consciously reflect on, adapt, and redesign their way of working.
 Practices are tailored, combined, or invented to better serve cooperative needs.
-Knowledge is shared to elevate the whole system. |

-Specific, evolving methods that fulfill stable functions.
-Practices and frameworks change over time, but the underlying functions they serve remain stable. |
+4 Practices & Frameworks "Do we have specific methods to do the work?"
+Specific, evolving methods (Scrum, Kanban, RACI) that fulfill stable functions.
+Practices change, but the functions they serve remain stable.

-The stable “muscles” of cooperation — what must happen for work to succeed.
-Represented by the 25 cells in the Human Cooperation System Matrix. |
+3 Cooperative System Functions "Is the system coordinating action?"
+The stable “muscles” of cooperation (Planning, Feedback, Coordination).
+Represented by the 25 cells in the Matrix.

-Level 1 – Preconditions for Cooperation (Foundation)¶
+Level 1 – Preconditions for Cooperation (Foundation)

 Level 1 contains the existential conditions that must be present before there is any real “working together.”